Carbon Pricing and its Progressive Discontents

 Comparison of Year 1 household costs from carbon fee with Year 1 carbon dividends.
 Direct energy is gasoline, electricity, and home heating.
 Indirect energy is embodied energy in all other purchases.
 Financial asset costs accrue from carbon costs incurred by businesses and passed back to owners.
 Carbon dividends are net after personal income tax.

-So unless you make more than ~$130,000The upper limit of the 4th income quintile in the United States, according to the . and, this is important, burn carbon like someone who makes $130,000, you’re going to be better off.
+So unless you make more than ~$130,000The upper limit of the 4th income quintile in the United States, according to the Tax Policy Center . and, this is important, burn carbon like someone who makes $130,000, you’re going to be better off.
 Even if you make more than that, things like living in a city with roommates and taking public transit mean you’re spending less on carbon intensive things and are less exposed to carbon price volatility.

 Results for Alberta, Saskatchewan, Manitoba, Ontario, and New Brunswick by household income quintiles.